-How else could they sustain long term travel as a budget backpacker?
+How can they keep long term travel going as a budget backpacker?

-As a budget backpacker myself, one who’s been long term traveling since 2010 (Find out about my journey if this is your first time reading) I get asked the question of just how I keep it going all the time.
+As a budget backpacker myself, one who’s been long term traveling since 2010 (Find out about my journey if this is your first time reading) I get asked how I keep long term travel going all the time.
 Newbie budget backpackers are shocked when I tell them It’s been years not just months, friends back home, and even family scratch their heads in wonder.

-They wonder because I’m always broke, I don’t have a trust fund, I don’t have funds readily available so sometimes they jump to conclusions.
-I’ve heard loads of theories, of course one of them is being a drugs mule; which isn’t true but to them how else could I afford to sustain long term travel!
-Nobody ever thinks I just get some backpacker jobs to keep me going!
+They wonder how I can keep long term travel going because I’m always broke.
+I don’t have a trust fund, or any funds readily available so sometimes they jump to conclusions.
+I’ve heard loads of theories, some of them are funny, some of them are just ridiculous.
+I’ve even heard things like I’m a drugs mule; which isn’t true but to them how else could I afford to sustain long term travel!
+Nobody ever thinks I just get myself some backpacker jobs to keep me going!